MicrosoftDocs/azure-dev-docs/articles/terraform/authenticate-script.md

 description: In this article, you learn how to authenticate to Azure with a Service Principal
-keywords: terraform azure cli authenticate ms.topic: how-to ms.date: 05/04/2021
+keywords: terraform azure cli authenticate ms.topic: how-to ms.date: 05/11/2021
 ms.custom: devx-track-terraform
-# Customer intent: I want authenticate to Azure using a service principal.
+# Customer intent: I want to authenticate to Azure using a service principal.
 ---

 # Authenticate Terraform to Azure using a service principal

 Automated tools that deploy or use Azure services - such as Terraform - should always have restricted permissions.
 Instead of having applications log in as a fully privileged user, Azure offers service principals.
 But, what if you don't have a service principal with which to log in?
 In that scenario, you can log in using your user credentials and then create a service principal.
 Once the service principal is created, you can use the service principal for future logins.

+The techniques illustrated in this article are how you generally authenticate from a script.
+For information on authenticating interactively, see [Authenticate Terraform to Azure with a Microsoft Account](authenticate-interactive.md).

 In this article, you learn how to:
 > [!div class="checklist"]